UnknownBallin/NoDeathDrops/README.md

 # NoDeathDrops
-Disable drops from death on your server
+A simple plugin to disable drops from death on your server

+# How to use
+Drop the plugin in your plugins folder, then **reload** or **restart** your server!